The Widening Gyre (album): New musical direction

 Mairéad Ní Mhaonaigh introduced the music on the album as an exploration of the influence of Appalachian music on Irish music.
 Recorded «with many good friends in the studio and Compass Records co-founder Garry West in the producer's chair steer[ing] the band in the studio to open up musically while somehow managing to help keep the integrity of Altan intact», the album is the result of a fusion «of the traditional Irish music that the members of Altan are known for, namely Donegal fiddling and Gaelic singing traditions, with American roots music, particularly that of the Appalachian bluegrass fiddle» and a celebration of the relationships between Altan and lifelong friends they've made through music.

 The Widening Gyre straddles time as it manages to remind listeners of the ancient bond between Irish and Appalachian music while at the same time breaking new ground through collaborations between masters of American roots music and Celtic music.

 Mairéad stated: «The title "The Widening Gyre" appeals to us and depicts the spiral of life, widening and embracing the new.
 It has an innate energy.
 We think that idea is reflected in the album's music».

 The Widening Gyre is a compelling development in Altan's story proving that they are still growing as artists, even after nearly thirty years together — the longest running lineup of founding members in Irish music.

 Recording

-Altan recorded the new album over ten days from 29 July to 7 August 2014 entirely in Nashville, Tennessee (at Compass Records recording studios) in order to collaborate there with longtime friends and guests, many of the roots musicians the band members have met over their thirty years together including Tim O'Brien, Sam Bush, Jerry Douglas, Bryan Sutton and Compass co-founder Alison Brown.
+Altan recorded the new album over ten days from 29 July to 7 August 2014 entirely in Nashville, Tennessee (at Compass Records recording studios) to collaborate there with longtime friends and guests, many of the roots musicians the band members have met over their thirty years together including Tim O'Brien, Sam Bush, Jerry Douglas, Bryan Sutton and Compass co-founder Alison Brown.